Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Introduction

-A version of the Furstenberg--S\'{a}rk\"{o}zy theorem holds also in a finite characteristic setting.
-The following result is a consequence of \cite[Theorem 9.2]{bl} together with (a corrected version of) the remark\footnote{In the remark following Theorem 9.5 in \cite{bl}, intersective polynomials are defined as polynomials $P(x) \in (\F[t])[x]$ such that for any finite index subgroup $\Lambda \le (\F[t], +)$, there exists $m \in \F[t]$ such that $P(mn) \in \Lambda$ for every $n \in \Lambda$.
-The definition of intersective given in item (i) of Theorem \ref{thm: F[t] Sarkozy} is different and deals with a wider class of polynomials but is the correct notion in order to get the desired ``if and only if'' conclusion.
-An example of an intersective polynomial that does not fit the condition in \cite{bl} is $P(x) = x+t$.
-There is no multiple $m \in \F[t]$ for which $P(mn)$ always belongs to the subgroup $t^2\F[t]$ of index $|\F|^2$.
-However, $P(-t) = 0$, so $P$ is intersective (according to our definition).} following Theorem 9.5 in \cite{bl}:
+The classical Furstenberg--S\'{a}rk\"{o}zy theorem was refined by Kamae and Mend\`{e}s France \cite{km}, who characterized the class of polynomials $P(x) \in \Z[x]$ for which every positive density subset of the integers contains a pair $a, b$ with $b - a = P(x)$ for some $x \in \Z$ as the family of polynomials with a root mod $m$ for every $m \in \N$ (so-called \emph{intersective polynomials}).
+In the function field setting $\F_p[t]$, an analogous result holds, with the appropriate notion of intersective being that a polynomial $P(x) \in (\F_p[t])[x]$ has a root mod $g$ for every $g \in \F_p[t] \setminus \{0\}$.\footnote{This is essentially proved in \cite{bl} (see Theorem 9.2 and the remark following Theorem 9.5 therein).
+However, there is a small error in the remark in \cite{bl}, which we briefly explain here.
+In the remark following Theorem 9.5 in \cite{bl}, intersective polynomials are defined as polynomials $P(x) \in (\F_p[t])[x]$ such that for any finite index subgroup $\Lambda \le (\F_p[t], +)$, there exists $m \in \F_p[t]$ such that $P(nm) \in \Lambda$ for every $n \in \Lambda$.
+The definition of intersective we have given is different and deals with a wider class of polynomials but is the correct notion to characterize the Furstenberg--S\'{a}rk\"{o}zy theorem in function fields.
+An example of an intersective polynomial that does not fit the condition in \cite{bl} is $P(x) = x+1$.
+Taking $\Lambda$ to be the subgroup $\Lambda = t\F_p[t]$ of index $p$, we have $P(nm) \equiv 1 \pmod{\Lambda}$ for every $n \in \Lambda, m \in \F_p[t]$, so the condition from \cite{bl} is not satisfied.
+However, $P(-1) = 0$, so $P$ is intersective (according to our definition).} One may obtain $\F_{p^k}$ as a quotient of $\F_p[t]$, so any intersective polynomial $P(x) \in \F_p[x]$ will also satisfy the Furstenberg--S\'{a}rk\"{o}zy theorem over finite fields.
+However, there are additional polynomials that satisfy the Furstenberg--S\'{a}rk\"{o}zy theorem over finite fields, so intersective is no longer the characterizing property.

+In order to give a full description of polynomials satisfying the Furstenberg--S\'{a}rk\"{o}zy theorem over finite fields, we need a representation of a polynomial that is well-suited to algebraic manipulations in characteristic $p$.
+There are two important classes of polynomials to consider when working in finite characteristic: \emph{separable} polynomials and \emph{additive} polynomials.